What the Book is About

 Take a Peek Inside

 Here’s the index page, showing the titles of all twenty-eight stories.
 PLEASE NOTE: All of the stories published in the printed book are available to read for free, here on my website.
-To read them, click: Wartime Wednesdays.
+Read them here: Wartime Wednesdays.

-One of the veterans interviewed was Stocky Edwards, our greatest living fighter ace, who came from Battleford, Saskatchewan, and still lives with his wife Toni Edwards in Comox, B.C.
+One of the veterans interviewed was Stocky Edwards, our greatest living fighter ace, who came from Battleford, Saskatchewan, and lives with his wife Toni Edwards, another RCAF veteran, in Comox, B.C.

 * * * * *

 It was my great pleasure to give each living veteran a copy of the book when it was printed.
 Here are Stocky and Toni Edwards at their home in Comox, B.C.
 Since both Stocky and Toni Edwards are veterans of the Royal Canadian Air Force, I used their wedding photograph on the cover!